GiovanniMS/vdWProp.jl/README.md

 ## State Function

-The substance state is calculated using the State function, this function receives as arguments, in this order,  a substance and two properties, and to calculate the state in the molar base, it needs a boolean argument, true, in the end.
+The substance state is calculated using the State function, this function receives as arguments, in this order,  a substance and two properties, and to calculate the state in the molar base, it needs a boolean argument, `true`, in the end.
 Also, because the arguments are in the [EngThermBase](https://github.com/JEngTherm/EngThermBase.jl) format, a line `using EngThermBase` is needed.

 The supported pairs of properties are any pair containing two of the properties: P, T, v, u, h, s, Q. The quality (Q) don't have a specific format in the [EngThermBase](https://github.com/JEngTherm/EngThermBase.jl) package, to use it as an argument it needs to be in the format `AMT(Q)` where Q is the numerical value of the quality.
 The intensive properties used as arguments always needs to be in the mass base format.